-AU Audit

-EX Registration extended to following term

-HP High Pass

-1 Incomplete

-N No Pass-no credit awarded
+- AUAuditEXRegistration extended to following termHPHigh PassIIncompleteNNo Pass-no credit awardedPPass-credit awarded - W Withdrawn

-Р Pass-credit awarded

-W Withdrawn

 Audit Grades

 Generally, students may audit master's level courses on a space-available basis and with the permission of the program office.
 Students who audit a course will not receive academic credit for the course.
 The decision to audit is irreversible.
 A final grade of AU is assigned to the student's permanent record.
 Auditors participate in all classroom activities, projects, and assignments but do not receive evaluation for their work.
 College of Liberal Arts graduate writing courses, School of Business MBA modules, and EdD courses may not be audited.
 Contact the program office for audit registration and fee information.
 Students intending to audit a course must submit an audit registration form with the required approvals to Registration and Records (East Hall 113) no later than the add/drop deadline.